fieldtrip/website/example/bids_pom.md

  data2bids(cfg);
 end

-%% SMI eye tracker data
+%% SMI eye tracker data, these were converted from the .idf format using the SMI converter software

 filename = {
  'POM1FM0023671_rest1 Samples.txt'